xmh19936688/helm-charts/README.md

 the latest versions of the packages.
 You can then run `helm search repo void-xmh` to see the charts.

-To install the go-eg chart:
+To install chart, for example, `go-eg`:

 ```sh
 helm install my-go-eg void-xmh/go-eg